jadu/pulsar-event-calendar/README.md

 });
 ```

-Usually you would want to let the user choose a start date from a date field withn the user interface, you can bind a change event to this field.
+Usually you would want to let the user choose a start date from a date field within the user interface, you can bind a change event to this field.

 If no start date is supplied, or the value is `null`, the calendar will default to `today`.